 Your issuer is keen to document every transaction, sending you monthly reports.
 This gives you visibility into your spending habits, allowing you to make informed financial decisions.
 It also makes budgeting more straightforward.

-Besides, some credit companies send annual reports, which come in handy when filing tax returns.
+Besides, some credit issuers send annual reports, which come in handy when filing tax returns.

 There is a myriad of credit card companies striving to establish their authority and they are doing so through rewarding their customers.